open-sports-scheduling-standard/open-sports-scheduling/OSSS-MANIFESTO.md

 **Abstract**

-Sports scheduling represents one of the most complex operational challenges in athletic competition, yet remains dominated by proprietary, opaque systems that create vendor lock-in, prevent algorithmic innovation, and obscure decision-making from stakeholders.
+Sports scheduling represents one of the most complex operational challenges in athletic competition—from traditional sports to esports—yet remains dominated by proprietary, opaque systems that create vendor lock-in, prevent algorithmic innovation, and obscure decision-making from stakeholders.
 This manifesto presents the case for the Open Sports Scheduling Standard (OSSS), a vendor-neutral, openly-governed standard for expressing scheduling problems, constraints, and solutions in a machine-readable format.
 We demonstrate how standardization unlocks artificial intelligence innovation, ensures data portability and ownership, reduces procurement costs, and democratizes access to sophisticated scheduling tools.
-Drawing from real-world cases across youth sports, amateur leagues, and professional competitions, we argue that the absence of standardization is not merely an inconvenience but a systemic barrier to fairness, transparency, and technological progress in sports administration.
+Drawing from real-world cases across youth sports, amateur leagues, professional competitions, and esports tournaments, we argue that the absence of standardization is not merely an inconvenience but a systemic barrier to fairness, transparency, and technological progress in sports administration.
 The path forward requires collective action: leagues must demand openness, vendors must compete on innovation rather than lock-in, and researchers must have access to realistic benchmarks.
 OSSS provides the foundation for this transformation.

-**Keywords:** sports scheduling, standardization, constraint programming, artificial intelligence, data ownership, vendor neutrality, algorithmic transparency
+**Keywords:** sports scheduling, esports, standardization, constraint programming, artificial intelligence, data ownership, vendor neutrality, algorithmic transparency

 ---